Knot Categorification from Mirror Symmetry, Part I: Coherent Sheaves

 \section{Conformal blocks and derived categories}

-This section describes the physical interpretation of vertex functions, and its implications.
+This section describes the physical interpretation of vertex functions, in terms of a supersymmetric sigma model to ${\cal X}$, and its implications.
 Most of what we will say in this section will be very general, applicable to any ${\cal X}$ which is an equivariant symplectic resolution \cite{OK}.
 In the next section, using the very special nature of our ${\cal X}$, which starts with fact that its quantum differential equation is the KZ equation, we will be able to make much of this general story very concrete.

-Vertex functions have a physical interpretation in terms of a supersymmetric sigma model to ${\cal X}$.
 As we will recall below, the vertex function ${\cal V}[{\cal F}]$ is the partition function of the supersymmetric sigma model on $D$ viewed as an infinitely long cigar with an $S^1$ boundary at infinity.
 In the interior of the cigar, supersymmetry is preserved using an A-type twist.
 At the origin, one inserts A-model observables which correspond to classes in $H^*_{\rm T}({\cal X})$.
 The boundary condition, imposed at the $S^1$ at infinity, corresponds to a B-type brane on ${\cal X}$.